jodiefostersarmy/jodiefostersarmy/README.md

 **Stuff about me:**

 - ⚡️ I’m currently a student at Coder Academy.
-- 🗿 I’m currently learning Docker and Terraform.
+- 🗿 Learning the MERN stack.
 - 🪤 How to reach me: At any of the social links at the bottom of this page.
-- 🪑 Design enthusiast
+- 🪑 Design enthusiast.
-- 🎱 Junior DevSecOps engineer in training
+- 🎱 DevSecOps engineer in training.

 <br />